curl C code style

 make checksrc or even by default by the build system when built after

 It is normally not a problem for anyone to follow the guidelines, as you just need to copy the style already used in the source code and there are no particularly unusual rules in our set of rules.

 We also work hard on writing code that are warning-free on all the major platforms and in general on as many platforms as possible.
 Code that obviously will cause warnings will not be accepted as-is.

 Try using a non-confusing naming scheme for your new functions and variable names.
-It doesn't necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they're used for.
+It does not necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they are used for.
 File-local functions should be made static.
 We like lower case names.

 See the INTERNALS document on how we name non-exported library-global symbols.

 We use only spaces for indentation, never TABs.
 We use two spaces for each new open brace.

 Since we write C89 code, // comments are not allowed.
 They were not introduced in the C standard until C99.
 We use only /* comments */.

 Source code in curl may never be wider than 79 columns and there are two reasons for maintaining this even in the modern era of large and high resolution screens:

 Narrower columns are easier to read than wide ones.
 There's a reason newspapers have used columns for decades or centuries.